Restrictions on the existence of weak values in quantum mechanics: weak quantum evolution concept: Weak quantum evolution approach: limits of applicability

 \section{Weak quantum evolution approach: limits of applicability}

-Now, the limits of the applicability for the approximation (5) of "weak quantum evolution" should be clarified.
-In order to establish to what extent the approximation of Eq.(5) can be valid in most general cases one needs to expand exact T-exponent in the first line of Eq.(5)
+Now, the limits of the applicability for the approximation (6) of "weak quantum evolution" should be clarified.
+In order to establish to what extent the approximation of Eq.(6) can be valid in most general cases one needs to expand exact T-exponent in the Eq.(5)